 The charging message flow of PDU session establishment for supporting Satellite backhaul, is based on Figure 5.2.2.2.2-1 description with the differences identified in clause 4.3.2.2.1.1 TS 23.502 [202].

-9ch-a, If SMF received the satellite backhaul category in step1 in clause 4.3.2.2.1.1 TS 23.502 [202], SMF sends the Charging Data Request [Initial] including satellite backhaul category and satellite backhaul usage report to CHF for the satellite backhaul charging.
+9ch-a, If SMF received the satellite backhaul category in step1 in clause 4.3.2.2.1.1 TS 23.502 [202], SMF sends the Charging Data Request [Initial] including satellite backhaul category and satellite backhaul traffic usage report to CHF for the satellite backhaul charging.

-16ch-a, The SMF sends Charging Data Request [Update] including the satellite backhaul usage report and the corresponding current satellite backhaul category to the CHF.
+16ch-a, The SMF sends Charging Data Request [Update] including the satellite backhaul traffic usage report and the corresponding current satellite backhaul category to the CHF.

 The charging message flow of PDU session Release for supporting Satellite backhaul, is based on Figure 5.2.2.2.4-1 description: